fjs138/shopping-cart/README.md

 ## I have this project hosted on a nodejs server
 www.project.com

+## Screenshots

+## Next
+Remove ability to go below 0 for quantity in cart

+Optimize 'Reset Cart'

 ## Available Scripts

 In the project directory, you can run: